Space Vehicle Mockup Facility

 The Space Vehicle Mockup Facility (SVMF) is a large open space area located inside Building 9 of Johnson Space Center in Houston.
-It consists of a 200 meter long room that houses several Space Shuttle mockups, as well as mockups of every major pressurized module on the International Space Station.
+The SVMF houses mockups of most pressurized modules on the International Space Station (ISS).
 It is primarily used for astronaut training and systems familiarization.

-The International Space Station modules are 1:1 scale and are maintained as accurate as possible to the real spacecraft in orbit.
-The facility also has a 1/6th gravity simulator and Mars Rover test vehicles.
+The ISS mockups found in the SVMF are 1:1 scale, and vary in level of fidelity compared to the ISS.
 An industrial door at the North End, and overhead cranes allows the installation of new mockup spacecraft to be loaded into the facility.
-Space Center Houston allows a level 9 VIP tourist access to the entire training facility.
-The tour is given over two days and is $179 a ticket..
+Space Center Houston offers a Level 9 VIP tour of the entire training facility during its afternoon tour.
+Ticket cost is $199..